karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 To access Python scope from JS, we use the [pyodide.globals.get()](https://pyodide.org/en/stable/usage/api/js-api.html#pyodide.globals) that takes the name of the variable or class as an argument.
 The returned object is a `PyProxy` that we convert to JS using `toJs()`.

 As you can see, the `x` variable was converted to JS typed array.
-In earlier version (prior to v0.17.0), we could directly access Python scope:
+In the earlier version (prior to v0.17.0), we could directly access the Python scope:

 ```js
 let x = pyodide.globals.np.ones(new Int32Array([3, 3]))